yusen-luan/tp/docs/DeveloperGuide.md

   * Pros: More efficient for frequent updates.
 No need to recreate objects.
 Direct modification of state.
   * Cons: Risk of unintended side effects.
 Thread safety concerns.
 Harder to track state changes.
 Inconsistent with existing codebase patterns.

+**Aspect: Student identification methods**

+* **Alternative 1 (current choice):** Support index, student ID, and `all` keyword
+  * Pros: Flexible for different workflows.
+Index is fastest for visible students.
+Student ID works when student not in filtered list. `all` keyword saves time for bulk operations.
+Consistent with other commands like `delete` and `view`.
+  * Cons: More complex parsing logic.
+Need to distinguish between numeric index and `all` keyword.
+Multiple constructors in `AttendanceCommand`.

+* **Alternative 2:** Only support student ID-based marking
+  * Pros: Simpler parsing logic.
+Single identification method.
+No ambiguity in command format.
+  * Cons: Less convenient.
+Requires memorizing or looking up student IDs.
+Cannot leverage displayed list.
+Slower for bulk operations.

 **Aspect: Bulk attendance marking**

-* **Alternative 1 (current choice):** Support `s/all` to mark all students
+* **Alternative 1 (current choice):** Support `all` keyword (without prefix) to mark all students
   * Pros: Very convenient for TAs marking full-class attendance.
 Saves time when all students share same status.
 Single command instead of N commands.
+Clean syntax without prefix clutter.
-  * Cons: Requires special parsing logic for "all" keyword.
+  * Cons: Requires special parsing logic to distinguish `all` from numeric index.
 All-or-nothing operation (cannot mark most students one way, exceptions another way).
 Risk of accidental bulk operations.

 * **Alternative 2:** Require individual marking for each student
   * Pros: More explicit, less risk of mistakes.
 Simpler parsing logic.
 Forces TAs to verify each student.
   * Cons: Tedious for large classes.
 Time-consuming when most students have same status.
 Many repetitive commands.

+**Aspect: Status parameter position**

+* **Alternative 1 (current choice):** Status must come after week parameter (`w/1 present`)
+  * Pros: Clear and consistent command structure.
+Status is visually grouped with week.
+Easier to parse - no ambiguity about parameter order.
+Natural reading flow (week then status).
+  * Cons: Slightly longer to type.
+Cannot put status at the beginning for emphasis.

+* **Alternative 2:** Allow flexible status positioning (before or after week)
+  * Pros: More flexibility for users.
+Can emphasize status by putting it first.
+  * Cons: More complex parsing logic.
+Ambiguous command structure.
+Harder to document and explain.
+Can lead to user confusion about accepted formats.

 **Aspect: Week number validation**